felixschndr/quaestor/README.md

 # Quaestor

-Your self-hosted, read-only treasurer: a personal finance overview across all your bank accounts.

 > "The Quaestor [...] is a senior executive, and is responsible for the finances [...]; the equivalent of treasurer, Finance Director."
 Source: [Wikipedia](https://en.wikipedia.org/wiki/Quaestor_(University_of_St_Andrews))

 Quaestor consolidates the balances and transactions from all your banks into a single view → no more juggling a separate app per bank.
 Click any account to browse its transactions, grouped by date.